bihealth/reev/docs/doc_manual.rst

 Clinical Significance
 =====================

-This card shows the semi-automated pathogenicity prediction based on AutoCNV.
+This card shows the semi-automated pathogenicity prediction based on AutoCNV\ :footcite:p:`Fan:2021`.
-Using the buttons to the left of each criterion you can select or deselect every ACMG CNV criterion.
+Using the buttons to the left of each criterion you can select or deselect every ACMG CNV criterion\ :footcite:p:`Riggs:2020`.
 The semi-automated prediction is providing an automated scoring for criteria 1-3 while you always have to select criteria 4 and 5 manually based on your clinical information on the case.
 On default you will see the automated selection of ACMG criteria.
 You can individually select and deselect every ACMG CNV criterion using the little switch displayed left to every criterion and also select the individual points you score on this criterion.